MFlowCode/MFC/README.md

 Welcome to the home of MFC!
 MFC simulates compressible multi-component and multi-phase flows, [amongst other things](#what-else-can-this-thing-do).
-MFC is written in Fortran and makes use of metaprogramming to keep the code short (about 20K lines).
+MFC is written in Fortran and uses metaprogramming to keep the code short (about 20K lines).

 MFC is used on the latest leadership-class supercomputers.
 It scales <b>ideally to exascale</b>; [tens of thousands of GPUs on NVIDIA- and AMD-GPU machines](#is-this-really-exascale) on Oak Ridge Summit and Frontier.
-MFC is a SPEChpc benchmark candidate, part of the JSC JUPITER Early Access Program, and made use of OLCF Frontier and LLNL El Capitan early access systems.
+MFC is a SPEChpc benchmark candidate, part of the JSC JUPITER Early Access Program, and used OLCF Frontier and LLNL El Capitan early access systems.

 Get in touch with <a href="mailto:shb@gatech.edu">Spencer</a> if you have questions!
 We have an [active Slack channel](https://join.slack.com/t/mflowcode/shared_invite/zt-y75wibvk-g~zztjknjYkK1hFgCuJxVw) and development team.